-Description with Identity Broker
+Description without Identity Broker

-- The Service Provider has and manages its own authorisation information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consuming Entity has and manages its own authorisation information indicating which Human Service Consumers are authorised to act on its behalf; - The Service Consuming Entity registers the authorisation information at the Service Provider; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consuming Entity.
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer has and manages its own authorisation information indicating which Human Service Consumers are authorised to act on its behalf; - The Service Consumer registers the authorisation information at the Service Provider; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consumer.

-The Entitled Party can outsource this function to a third party
+^{}The Service Consumer can outsource this function to a third party

 - 1. The Human Service Consumer requests a service from the Service Provider; - 2.
-The Service Provider requests a login from the Identity Broker; - 3.
-The Identity Broker asks the Human Service Consumer to select his Identity Provider; - 4.
-The Identity Broker requests a login from the Identity Provider; - 5.
-The Identity Provider authenticates the Human Service Consumer; - 6.
-The Identity Provider issues an identity assertion for the Service Provider to the Identity Broker; - 7.
-The Identity Broker forwards the identity assertion to the Service Provider; - 8.
+The Service Provider requests a login from the Identity Provider; - 3.
+The Identity Provider authenticates the Human Service Consumer; - 4.
+The Identity Provider issues an identity assertion to the Service Provider; - 5.
 The Service Provider validates the identity assertion through the following steps: - a.
-The Service Provider authenticates the Identity Broker and validates its iSHARE certification; - b.
-The Service Provider authenticates the Identity Provider and validates its iSHARE certification. - 9.
-The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion, and validates the iSHARE adherence of the Service Consuming Entity; - 10.
-The Service Provider authorises the Human Service Consumer of the Service Consuming Entity based on the authorisation information registered with the Service Provider; - 11.
-The Service Provider executes the requested service; - 12.
+The Service Provider authenticates the Identity Provider and validates its iSHARE certification. - 6.
+The Service Provider authenticates the Human Service Consumer based on the validity of the identity assertion, and validates the iSHARE adherence of the Service Consumer; - 7.
+The Service Provider authorises the Human Service Consumer of the Service Consumer based on the entitlement information registered with the Service Provider; - 8.
+The Service Provider executes the requested service; - 9.
 The Service Provider provides the service result to the Human Service Consumer.